Frequently Asked Questions

 5. Turn Temperature & symptoms on or off.
 When on, pick how often to be prompted for the next reading (30 minutes, 1 hour, 2 hours, or 4 hours).

-6. On the Family plan, you can optionally turn on a short medication course and set up antibiotic or antiviral reminders before you save.
+6. With Family Care, you can optionally turn on a short medication course and set up antibiotic or antiviral reminders before you save.

 7. Tap Start care.